 We have derived more than 14000 craters at the Zhurong landing site and conducted geological dating.
 By taking advantage of the CTX image, we produced a DEM of the Zhurong landing site.
 By measuring 37 exposured strata due to craters on the CTX DEC and HiRIC DEM and combining the morphological features of craters and the structural background of the site, we produced a 3D strata model for the Zhurong landing site.
-Utilizing heavy magnetic data and morphological features, we have determined that the widely distributed cones on the Zhurong landing site are mud volcanoes, and we further divide them into the distribution range of muddy ejecta blocks based on their distribution characteristics and surface landforms.
+Utilizing heavy magnetic data and morphological features, we have determined that the widely distributed cones on the Zhurong landing site are mainly mud volcanoes, other might be rootless cones.
+According to the distribution of mud volcanoes and topography, the distribution range of ejecta blocks is divided.
 Combining the 3D strata model and ejecta block distribution, we discussed the motion mechanism in the formation process of ghost craters.